-Jurisdictions with regulated medical or adult-use cannabis tend to require analytical laboratory testing of the two most common mycotoxins found in cannabis, aflatoxins, and ochratoxins.
-Laboratories report the quantities of mycotoxins detected in micrograms per kilograms (µg/kg).
+Jurisdictions with regulated medical or adult-use cannabis tend to require analytical laboratory testing of the two major mycotoxins found in cannabis, aflatoxins, and ochratoxins.
+Aflatoxins, normally found in soil, are some of the most harmful.
+Ochratoxins, produced by the molds Penicillium species and Aspergillus, are common contaminants in the food chain.
+Laboratories report the quantity of mycotoxins detected in micrograms per kilograms (µg/kg).